Setting Up A Unit Conversion Aleks

 Converting Within the Imperial System

-The imperial system requires memorizing specific conversion factors And that's really what it comes down to..
+The imperial system requires memorizing specific conversion factors That's the part that actually makes a difference..

 Converting Between Metric and Imperial Systems